carolinecole25/CI-MS2-primrose_cottage/README.md

 * Relavant information regarding the cottage, it's location and leaves the users happy with the information provided.
 * A functioning contact us page so if the users does have any questions they can get in touch.
 * Visual icones and images that suit the theme of the website.
+* A fully funcitoning Explore page with information about the area.
+* Leaves users wanting to escape for a staycation because the website has made the cottage sound idyllic and wanting to explore themselves.
+*

 ### Design choices